pyaehein/misty-pokedex-android/README.md

 ##More information:
 - Free Pokemon API: http://pokeapi.co <br />
-- This app stores all resources locally.
-The Pokemon API is a bit too slow for my tastes right now.
+- This app contains all data resources locally because the pokeapi is too slow for an app.